Commercial Waste Reading Health & Safety Policy

 To reduce risk the company implements a hierarchy of controls: eliminate where possible, substitute, engineer controls, introduce administrative controls and ensure appropriate PPE.
 Elimination can include encouragement of waste minimisation at source; engineering controls include secure locking mechanisms on bins and mechanical lifting assistance.
 Administrative measures include documented safe systems of work and permit-to-work processes for high-risk tasks.

+A person wearing dark trousers and blue shoes is pushing a wheelbarrow filled with dark soil along a paved pathway near a green hedge.
+The wheelbarrow has a metal frame with black rubber tires, and the soil is loose and lumpy with a slightly moist appearance.
+The pathway is made of reddish-brown paving bricks laid in a staggered pattern, with a grassy area on the right side.
+The background shows a bright, sunny environment with blurred greenery and possibly outdoor furniture, indicating a residential or garden setting.
+This scene is indicative of waste or gardening refuse disposal, as handled by Commercial Waste Reading, specialising in rubbish removal and site clearance services in the local area.
 Key responsibilities are allocated as follows: senior management retains overall accountability for health and safety policy, supervisors control day-to-day implementation and drivers/operatives are responsible for following documented routines and reporting hazards.
 All employees must participate in induction and refresher training on safe lifting, traffic management, hazardous waste handling and emergency response.
 Records of training, toolbox talks and competence checks are maintained for audit and continuous improvement.

 Controls for specific hazards are detailed within operational procedure documents.
 These include segregation of recyclable materials, safe handling of sharps and chemical wastes, spill kits and secondary containment for fluids, and clear labelling for mixed loads.
 For rubbish collection across the commercial service area, route planning minimises time in high-risk environments, reducing exposure to moving traffic and adverse weather conditions.